Planning your first visit to Paris? If so, start with these top 10 attractions and legendary sightseeing destinations.

 First settled by Romans in the 1st century, this famous Left Bank neighborhood has long attracted bohemians, scholars, and political protest.
 Look closely, and you'll see traces of medieval Paris in the narrow, winding streets and older buildings.

-Paris Discovery Tip: Unless you love huge crowds, avoid pedestrian-only Rue de la Huchette.
+Paris Discovery Tip: Unless you love shoulder-to-shoulder crowds, avoid pedestrian-only Rue de la Huchette - explore the quieter side streets instead.

 Find fun ways to explore the Latin Quarter